RozhakXD/Facemash/README.md

 ##

-### Features In Script?

-- The script is made 100% using **GraphQL** or **https://web.facebook.com.**
-- Working method and very complete.
-- Generates a random user-agent.
-- Form data in a complete script to avoid spam.
+### Target requirements on dump?

+- **Likes**: Must have at least 1000 likes, not the most popular post recommended from the homepage, and not a post from the cover photo or profile photo.
+- **Friends :** Must have more than 300 friends, be visible to the public, and not be a professional account.
+- **Group**: Must have members and the group is not private.
+- **Followers**: Must have more than 500 followers and not be a professional account.

 ### Get Success Results?

-- Please find a target that has friends only new accounts.
+- You have to look for a target that has a new account and make sure the target is good or has a bad password.
-- Use good methods like **ASYNC, REGULAR, SIGN UP.**
+- Use good methods like **MBASIC, DEFAULT, MESSENGER LITE.**
 - Use recommended providers such as **INDOSAT, AXIS.**
-- Find targets in the area where you live.
+- I recommend that you look for targets in the same area as you.
 - Use a good user-agent like **REALME, OPPO, SAMSUNG, ONEPLUS, POCO, XIAOMI, HUAWEI, VIVO.**

 ### Why No Results?

 - You chose the wrong password list, it is recommended to use a password such as **DEFAULT, LENGKAP** or number **01, 02.**
+- Your target has a difficult password or no one has an easy password.
 - You don't turn on **"Airplane Mode"** every 200 usernames.
-- IP addresses are blocked or spammed.
+- Your IP address is being blocked or spammed.
-- Your target has a difficult password or is not on the list.
-- I recommend using method **"https://web.facebook.com/" (Regular)**.
+- The Facebook system is having problems causing no crack results.
+- I think if there are no results at all it is your target that is the problem.

 ### Why My Account Is Checkpoint?

 **Solution :**
+- I hope that if your account is hit by a checkpoint, you have to open it so that the account lasts longer.
+- Use a fake account or a newly created account.
 - Facebook accounts come with a phone number, email, and two-factor authentication.
 - The Facebook account is online in the browser to retrieve cookies.
 - Open **"https://web.facebook.com"** in desktop mode during Dump and refresh every few minutes.

 ### Why Dump Failed?

-- You enter the wrong target, make sure to check before dumping.
-- Maybe your facebook account got spammed or temporarily blocked for 24 hours.
+- I also think your Facebook account must have been blocked for dumping for 24 hours or spammed.
-- Maybe your Facebook account is locked or hit by a checkpoint.
+- Maybe your Facebook account has been checkpointed or temporarily locked.

-### Why Checkpoint Results?

-**Factor :**
-- I'm sure that all the checkpoint results are affected by the target.
-- The user-agent or method doesn't match in the target.
+- The target you entered is not correct.
+Make sure you check whether the target meets the requirements.

+### I only get Checkpoints?

+- The target you entered has already executed someone.
-- Maybe the provider used is not suitable for executing the target.
+- Your provider is not suitable for this script.
+- The target you entered is not good or you are unlucky.
+- Inappropriate selection of method and user-agent.

 ##